 IslandWood educators lead planning sessions, walking field trips, and our Community Waters Field Study.
 Here’s our Community Waters team:

-Emma MacDonald received a BS in Environmental Science and Management from Portland State University in 2013.
+Emma MacDonald (she/her) received a BS in Environmental Science and Management from Portland State University in 2013.
 Since then she has been working her way across the Pacific Northwest and beyond through various positions in wildlife biology and field research.
-Over the last few years she has transitioned into the realm of environmental education and is currently a graduate student within the Urban Environmental Education program through IslandWood and Antioch University.
+Over the last few years she has transitioned into the realm of environmental education has recently graduated from the Urban Environmental Education graduate program through IslandWood and Antioch University Seattle.
 She is eager to learn and grow through this experience and hone her educator skills to become a lean, mean teaching machine.

 Brad Street (he/him), IslandWood Programs Manager, has been loving the opportunity with the Community Waters unit to bring together his time as an outdoor environmental education with the more formal training from his Masters in Teaching.
 While he enjoys crafting student pipes maps and fine-tuning handouts, the main categories of his involvement have been developing the curriculum, large group trainings, and program assessment.
 He is looking forward to his own second grader doing the unit in a couple years!